andrewshell/forethought.garden/content/_index.md

 So come and join me in the garden, where the growth is limitless.
 I look forward to helping you cultivate a better you!

+## Where to Start?

+Start out with the [Atlas](atlas.md) which is a hub for all the content on the website.